 On average, a family may come in contact with PHA staff at least three times a year for various reasons.
 Initial applications for Public Housing and Housing Choice Vouchers are accepted online.
-Once selected for housing, the lease-up process may take two (2) or three (3) visits or interaction with staff.
-After that, there is the annual recertification process, the annual inspection process, plus any required updates to income or family composition that may be required
+Once selected for housing, the lease-up process may take two (2) or three (3) visits or interaction with SHRA staff.
+After that, there is the annual recertification process, the annual inspection process, as well as any required updates to family income or family composition.